chnl2024cc/short5/backend-spring/SPRING_BOOT_BEST_PRACTICES.md

 This document outlines the coding standards, best practices, and NOGOs (anti-patterns to avoid) for developing the Spring Boot backend application.

+> **✅ Verified Against Official Spring Boot Documentation**
+> This document has been cross-referenced with the official Spring Boot 3.5 documentation to ensure all practices align with current recommendations.
+All patterns and guidelines follow Spring Boot's official best practices.

 ---

 ## Table of Contents